Frankel Conjecture and Sasaki geometry: Preliminaries in Sasaki geometry

 It is often convenient to introduce transverse holomorphic coordinates.
 Let $(z^1, \cdots, z^n)$ be a holomorphic chart on a local leaf space around $x$.
 Then the transverse bisectional curvature is positive at $x$ if and only if for any two non zero tangent vectors $u=\sum u^i\frac{\p}{\p z^i}$, and $v=\sum v^j\frac{\p}{\p z^j}$,

 The transverse bisectional curvature determines the transverse sectional curvature, so by (\ref{e-2-1}) it determines the sectional curvature of $M$.
-Simply connected Sasaki manifolds with constant transverse holomorphic sectional curvature have been classified by S.Tanno \cite{Tanno}.
-In the case of positive transverse bisectional curvature, the following lemma is proved in \cite{He}, using the maximum principle as in \cite{Chen-Tian1}.
+We have the following classification, which is the starting point of our study.

-\begin{lem} A compact simply connected Sasaki-Einstein manifold with positive transverse bisectional curvature is isometric to the standard Sasaki structure on $S^{2n+1}$, or equivalently, the K\"ahler cone is isometric to the standard flat cone $\C^{n+1}\setminus \{0\}$. \end{lem}
+\begin{lem} A compact simply connected Sasaki-Einstein manifold with positive transverse bisectional curvature is isomorphic to the standard Sasaki structure on $S^{2n+1}$, or equivalently, the K\"ahler cone is isometric to the standard flat cone $\C^{n+1}\setminus \{0\}$. \end{lem}

+\begin{proof} This is essentially a known result.
+In \cite{He}, using the maximum principle as in \cite{Chen-Tian1}, it is proved that such manifolds must have constant transverse holomorphic bisectional curvature $1$.
+Equivalently, this Sasaki structure has constant $\Phi$-holomorphic sectional curvature $1$.
+S. Tanno \cite{Tanno1} has given a full classification of simply-connected Sasaki manifolds with constant $\Phi$-holomorphic sectional curvature.
+In particular, he proved that a simply connected Sasaki manifolds with constant $\Phi$-holomorphic sectional curvature $1$ is isometric (as a Sasaki structure) to the standard Sasaki structure on $S^{2n+1}(1)$, see Proposition 4.1 in \cite{Tanno1}.
+While the Kahler cone corresponding to the standard Sasaki structure on $S^{2n+1}(1)$ is just the standard flat cone $\C^{n+1}\setminus \{0\}$.\end{proof}